StereoKit/StereoKit/docs/Pages/Reference/UI/HandleEnd.md

 static void HandleEnd()
 ```
 Finishes a handle!
 Must be called after UI.HandleBegin()
 and all elements have been drawn.
+Pops the pose transform pushed
+by UI.HandleBegin() from the hierarchy stack.
 </div>